wp-plugins/heyyou/readme.txt

 == Screenshots ==

 1. Dynamic Custom Post Types added directly to the page the post types will show in.
-Simplying CTP's for your clients.
+Simplifying CTP's for your clients.
-2. Custom post types apear just as they do in the admin - directly below the corrosponding pages main content
+2. Custom post types appear just as they do in the admin - directly below the corresponding pages main content

 == Changelog ==